Tall-Order-Software/trike/src/Logic-Boolean.package/BLExpression.class/README.md

 FEATURES

 - Construct, compare, simplify, modify and evaluate Boolean expressions.
-- Use the supplied GenericActions to easily build an interface for things end users are likely to want to do.
 - Use any type as an atom in an expression.
 - Register to receive Announcements.